pwin/owlready2/README.rst

   - Fix imported ontologies
   - Fix saving ontologies in onto_path
   - Fix clear() on CallbackList
-  - Fix bug in Class IRI in ontology whose base IRI ends with a /
+  - Fix bug in Class IRI in ontologies whose base IRI ends with a /
+  - Fix imported ontologies in ontologies whose base IRI ends with a /

 Links
 -----